No booking fees on the app

 Stansted to London train travel guide

-The train journey from Stansted to London combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Stansted, you can get to London in just 42m, making it an ideal and convenient choice for travelling between them.
+Taking the train from Stansted to London is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Stansted, you can arrive at London in just 42m, making it a quick and convenient option for travelling between these two places.

 Planning and booking